-- Students must pass a national exam that is recognized by the Conference for Food Protection as a graduation requirement. - Elective courses allow students to enhance their education by earning a second concentration or by participating in a career co-op or in a study abroad program.
-Students use two Hospitality electives and one free elective towards this program.
+- Students must pass a national exam that is recognized by the Conference for Food Protection as a graduation requirement. - Elective courses allow students to enhance their education by earning a second concentration or by participating in a career co-op or in a term abroad program.

-NOTES: Students must have MATH0001 (Basic Mathematics) or equivalent placement scores to enroll in the math requirement.
+NOTES: Students must have MATH0001 (Basic Mathematics) or